-This cookie was inspired by pastry chef Matthew Rice’s Neapolitan cookie, which I stumbled upon while searching Pinterest for the color pink.
-This cookie popped up, and I was intrigued by the pretty colors and flavors of Neapolitan ice cream all rolled together.
-I headed straight to the kitchen.
+As noted in the headnote of 100 Cookies, this Neapolitan cookie was inspired by Pink Door Cookies owner Mathew Rice’s Neapolitan cookie.
+I stumbled upon the cookie while searching Pinterest for the color pink; this cookie popped up, and I was intrigued by the pretty colors and flavors of Neapolitan ice cream all rolled together.

 Neapolitan Cookie Making Tips:

 - Use black cocoa powder for a darker color.

 - I buy freeze-dried strawberries at Target.
 The powdered strawberries on their own won’t give a bright pink hue, so I like to add a little food coloring.

 - I also like to roll each individual color of dough into the same color of sprinkles, but you can mix and match however your heart desires.

 - 2 1/2 cups plus 1 tablespoon [364 g] all-purpose flour